 Starting on March 20, the Copper Country Humane Society will be implementing new policies about the way we allow visitors to interact with shelter dogs.
 We will no longer be allowing free access to our dog population area.
 When you arrive at the shelter, there will be books up front with photos and bios of our current dogs available for adoption.
-If you are a dog walker, you are more than welcome to look at the book and let staff know which dog you’d like to walk, or you can let us choose for you.
+If you are a dog walker, you are more than welcome to look at the book and let staff know which dog you’d like to walk, or you can let us choose for you, though when we are very busy we will remove the book and select dogs for walkers.
 If you are looking for a new forever friend to adopt, you can look at the photos and let us know who you are interested in meeting or if you’ve already seen a dog online, you can ask us about that dog.

 There are some very important reasons for these changes: